-- 5.16.1 The Director-General/CEO shall, on request from the State conducting the investigation of an accident or an incident, provide that State with all the relevant information available to him/her. - 5.16.2 The Director-General/CEO shall cooperate with other States to determine the limitations on disclosure or use that will apply to information before it is exchanged between them for the purposes of an incident investigation. - 5.16.3 Where the facilities or services in Nigeria have been, or would normally have been, used by an aircraft prior to an accident or incident and, which the Bureau has information pertinent to the investigation, on request by the State conducting the investigation, the Director-General/CEO shall provide such information on the activities which may have directly or indirectly influenced the operation of the aircraft. - 5.17 When an aircraft involved in an accident or a serious incident lands in a State other than the State of Occurrence, and Nigeria is the State of Registry or the State of the Operator, the Director-General/CEO shall, on request from the State conducting the investigation, furnish the latter State with the flight recorder records and, if necessary, the associated flight recorders.
+- 5.16.
+(1) The Director General/CEO Bureau shall, on request from the State conducting the investigation of an accident or an incident, provide that State with all the relevant information available to him/her it. - (2) The Director General/CEO Bureau shall cooperate with other States to determine the limitations on disclosure or use that will apply to information before it is exchanged between them for the purposes of an incident investigation. - (3) If the Bureau or any person has any data available from a flight recorder of an aircraft involved in an accident or incident, the Bureau or such person shall: - (a) Without delay, provide the State conducting investigation with all such data available; and - (b) Not divulge such data without the express consent of the State conducting the investigation; - (4) Where the facilities or services in Nigeria have been, or would normally have been, used by an aircraft prior to an accident or incident and, which the Bureau has information pertinent to the investigation, on request by the State conducting the investigation, the Director General/CEO Bureau shall provide such information on the activities which may have directly or indirectly influenced the operation of the aircraft. - (5) When an aircraft involved in an accident or a serious incident lands in a State other than the State of Occurrence, and Nigeria is the State of Registry or the State of the Operator, the Director-General/CEO Bureau shall, on request from the State conducting the investigation, furnish the latter State with the flight recorder records and, if necessary, the associated flight recorders.